nubomedia/developer-guidelines/docs/paas/paas-introduction.md

 # Guidelines on Building Application

-This section explains the steps necessary in building your application and deploying on the NUBOMEDIA cloud platform.
+This section explains the steps necessary for building your application and deploying it on the NUBOMEDIA PaaS.
+The NUBOMEDIA PaaS uses OpenShift v3 as backend technology, which supports [docker](https://www.docker.com/) containers.
+All you need to do in order to deploy your application on the PaaS is to create a dockerfile containing the instructions on how to build your application (from binaries or source code), add it into a git repository, and use the PaaS dashboard for uploading it to NUBOMEDIA.

+Please follow the instructions below for deploying an application either from source code or binaries.

 # Building from Source Code

-To build an application from the source code the following steps are necessary:
+To build an application using the source code version the following steps are necessary:

-- Create you Dockerfile with all the instructions to copy the source code inside a directory (like the ```ADD``` my-code-folder /tmp/my-code-folder)
+- Create you Dockerfile (see the section below for more details) with all the instructions to copy the source code inside a directory (like the ```ADD``` my-code-folder /tmp/my-code-folder)

 - Move inside the directory and run all the commands required for build